julien-poivret/SSH_basic/README.md

    sudo ufw enable
    ```
    ( enable firewall now and at each start up )
-   ( now everything is lockdown by default )
+   ( now everything incoming connection are lockdown by default )
    ```
    sudo ufw allow ssh
    ```